 - on line through The United Church Foundation, choosing “Barbara Elliott Trust” from the first drop down menu

-For further information regarding how you might donate stocks or mutual funds or leave a bequest to the Fund, please contact Committee members
+For further information regarding how you might donate stocks or mutual funds or leave a bequest to the Fund, please contact our treasurer at [email protected]

 - We need to question everything!